William Fairhurst L’22

 After graduating from college in Massachusetts, Will returned to his hometown in Florida for two years where he taught middle school environmental science and ran school garden programs at a public school in Tallahassee.

-In 2013, he began working for a non-profit legal services organization in Brooklyn, New York where he provided one-on-one foreclosure prevention housing counseling to New Yorkers who have fallen victim to both the predatory lending practices of the previous decade and the devastating effects of Hurricane Sandy.
+In 2013, he began working for a non-profit legal services organization in Brooklyn, NY, where he provided one-on-one foreclosure prevention housing counseling to New Yorkers who have fallen victim to both the predatory lending practices of the previous decade and the devastating effects of Hurricane Sandy.

 Will helped develop and lead coalitions and non-profit disaster recovery organizations dedicated to helping New York homeowners recover from natural disasters.
 He trained disaster caseworkers to accurately spot financial issues and mortgage distress among their clients, helping to form a pipeline of these homeowners to legal services providers.